liip/LiipImagineBundle/Resources/doc/introduction.rst

 3. generate an URI to address the cached image directly,
 4. remove a cached image.

-Check out the `chapter about cache resolvers <cache-resolvers>`_ to learn more about them.
+Check out the :doc:`chapter about cache resolvers <cache-resolvers>` to learn more about them.